zikzakjack/MyRefcards/MyRefcards_Linux.md

 **ls directory_name** : List files and subdirectories contained in the specified **directory_name**

-**ls -l** : List files and subdirectories in long format
+**ls -l** : List directory contents in long format

-**ls -lt** : List files and subdirectories in long format and sort the result by the file's modification time
+**ls -lt** : List directory contents in long format and sort the result by the file's modification time

-**ls -lt** : List files and subdirectories in long format and sort the result by the file's modification time in reverse order
+**ls -lt** : List directory contents in long format and sort the result by the file's modification time in reverse order

+**ls -ld */** : list directory in long format with directories only

+**ls -lF** : list directory in long format, append an indicator character to the end of each listed name.
+For example, a “/” if the name is a directory.

+**ls -lh** : list directory in long format, display file sizes in human readable format rather than in bytes.

+**ls -lhS** : list directory in long format, sort by file size

+**ls -lhSr** : list directory in long format, sort by file size in reverse order

 ***